 address their mental health recovery.
-With the support from the Delaware-Morrow Mental Health and Recovery Services Board (DMMHRSB) Safe Harbor began to raise awareness of and combat the stigma around mental health.
-Our sites created safe environments where people who have mental-health issues in common could come together to give their peers additional care beyond the clinical scope.
-Providing specialized programming, both sites, Annie’s Outreach (Delaware County) and No Limits Outreach Center (Morrow County), offer the same services but address different barriers each county faces.
+With support from the Delaware-Morrow Mental Health and Recovery Services Board, Safe Harbor began to raise awareness of and combat the stigma around mental health.
+Two peer support centers were opened to provide safe environments where people with mental health issues in common could come together with their peers for additional care beyond the clinical scope.
+Both locations, Annie’s Outreach (Delaware) and No Limits Outreach Center (Morrow), offer the same services but address different barriers each county faces.

 The mission of Safe Harbor Peer Support Services is to provide a welcoming and safe environment where adults with a mental health condition, living in Delaware, Morrow, and surrounding counties, can receive peer support and various opportunities to work on their mental health recovery at no charge.
 Safe Harbor’s goal is to increase the level of self-esteem, independence, and quality of life for those who have experienced a mental health issue regardless of the severity, age of onset, or duration of symptoms.
 We accomplish our mission through two peer support centers, located in Delaware and Morrow counties.